Helianthus (Sunflower) Ultimate Growth and Care Guide

 Common Pests

-Aphids are one of the most common pests affecting sunflowers.
-These small, sap-sucking insects can be controlled with insecticidal soap or by introducing beneficial insects like ladybugs.
+Aphids are one of the most common pests affecting Sunflowers.
+These small, sap-sucking insects can be controlled with Insecticidal Soap and Neem Oil.
 Sunflower moths may also pose a threat, as their larvae can damage developing seeds.
 To control moth infestations, remove visible larvae and consider applying Bacillus Thuringensis (Bt).
 Slugs and snails can sometimes attack young seedlings, so handpicking or using organic slug deterrents can help protect vulnerable plants.
 Finally, the cut worm has been problematic on sunflowers, resulting in severed limbs and stalks.
 To control cut worms, Acephate works best for complete eradication.

 Common Diseases